Brain-up/brn/README.md

 3. Pay attention that main local metric would be a little bit different from the one in Sonar cloud.

 ### License
-This project started under MIT license.
+This project was started under MIT license.
 See the LICENSE [text](https://opensource.org/licenses/MIT).